ragaeeb/flamtos/README.md

 ## Features

-- Rename files based on creation or modification date
+- Rename media files based on creation or modification date with a single command.
-- Multiple date formatting options
+- Use one of nine built-in date formatting presets or supply your own locale for localized month names.
-- Flexible template system for output filenames
+- Apply rich filename templates that support subdirectory creation and repeated variables.
-- Support for locale-specific date formatting
+- Preview changes with a dry-run mode before committing to disk writes.
-- Dry run mode to preview changes before applying them
+- Programmatically access the renaming pipeline through exported helpers for custom workflows.
-- Organization into subdirectories based on date
+- Bundled with a lightweight `tsdown` build pipeline that outputs ready-to-publish ESM and declaration files.

 ## Installation